fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 ### Why Was It Not Selected?

-Raw differences are difficult to compare across variables because each variable has a different scale and variability.
+Raw differences are difficult to compare across variables because the variables have different units and scales.

 ### Outcome

-Daily behavioral deviations are standardized relative to the participant's baseline distribution.
+Daily behavioral deviations were standardized relative to each participant's baseline distribution.

 ---

-## 5. Primary Deviation Threshold: |Z| ≥ 2
+## 6. Primary Deviation Threshold: |Z| ≥ 2

 ### Decision